‘The Suicide Squad’ review: New supervillains add to the bloody-minded fun

 There is plenty of humor in the movie, a Gunn trademark as he proved in “Guardians.”
 Bloody-minded fun, to be sure.
 The character of King Shark, a humongous fish, walks about on two large feet in a pair of shorts and regularly chomps unlucky victims.
 His squad-mates have to caution him not to chomp on them.
 The beast communicates in barely intelligible mumbles and grumbles supplied by Sylvester Stallone.
 It’s his best performance in years.
 It’s this movie’s equivalent to Vin Diesel’s work as Groot.

 Gunn masterfully mixes humor and bloodshed and manages to give a surprising number of characters room to develop their personas.
 And when it comes to staging set pieces, he’s at his best.
-The moment when Harley, relatively subdued for much of the movie, is unleashed on hordes of bad guys, blazing away with scores of weapons, it’s a stretched-out showstopper.
+The moment when Harley, relatively subdued for much of the movie, is unleashed on hordes of bad guys, blazing away with scores of weapons, is a stretched-out showstopper.
 It’s what one would expect from a director named Gunn.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.